qwertyasvishwa/firstapp/HelloWorld/README.md

 ## All About Angular Project Structure Now
 src Folder : You will find all the files related to project will be find here.

+## Componenets
+Yes now you can make the componenets just using the commands `ng g c abc`.
+It is the abbreviation of the commands of the `ng genrate component abc`

+To make the components nester under one components, you can simply use `ng g c abc/xyz`

+You can see all the components under the `app` folder in the `src`.

+And yes, if you dont want to add any of the folders for the component, you can simply use the `ng g c components --flat` This command will create a component with the name of the components without a folder.